dima-brook/w3f_application/elrond_bridge.md

 #### 2. Relay validator/prover written in TypeScript.
 Supplied in a docker container.
   Relay validators are very thin.
 They consist of the private and public keys and two local nodes one for listening/submitting to Elrond another for listening/submitting to a parachain with the attached bridge pallet.

-  The trustworthiness of a validator is secured by the Proof-of-Authority (PoS) system.
+  The trustworthiness of a validator is secured by the **Proof-of-Authority** (PoA) system.
 Alongside with the Proof-of-Stake validator selection mechanism, reputation of the validator is taken into account.
+A validator **reputation** is _aggregated from the feedback of the raters_, who evaluate the validators' behavior.

 #### 3. “Elrond-Minter” smart contract written in Rust deployable on Elrond blockchain.
   + Transfer Liquidity